bluesky-social/atproto-website/content/blog/create-post.md

 ## Putting It All Together

-A complete script, with command-line argument parsing, is available [as a Github gist](https://gist.github.com/bnewbold/ebc172c927b6a64d536bdf46bd5c2925).
+A complete script, with command-line argument parsing, is available [from this git repository](https://github.com/bluesky-social/atproto-website/blob/main/examples/create_bsky_post.py).

 As mentioned at the beginning, we expect most folks will use SDKs or libraries for their programming language of choice to help with most of the details described here.
 But sometimes it is helpful to see what is actually going on behind the abstractions.